Benjamin B. Dailey

-In 2014 the Coast Guard published a list of ten individuals who were to be namesakes for Sentinel class cutters.
+In 2014 the Coast Guard announced that the 23rd Sentinel class cutter would be named after Benjamin Dailey.
 All the Sentinel class cutters are to be named after men and women who have been recognized as heroes serving in the US Coast Guard, or a precursor service.
-Dailey was named in the second cohort of heroes, and the USCGC Benjamin Dailey was accepted by the Coast Guard in April 2017.
-The cutter was commissioned in Pascagoula, MS on 4 July 2017, with almost 100 members of the Dailey family in attendance.
+The USCGC Benjamin Dailey was commissioned in Pascagoula, Mississippi on July 4, 2017,.